 Book 2 and above = 55 minute

-Recitals are held throughout the year at our school on 72 Street, approximately once a month.
-Students are encouraged to play on between one and three recitals during the year at the school.
-In addition, we have larger Spring Recitals in May and June at which all students perform.
+Recitals are held in the Fall and Winter at our school on 72 Street.
+In addition, we have larger Spring Recitals in May at which all students perform.
 Recitals are formal performance opportunities for all students to perform a solo piece for friends, family, and the Silver Music community.

 Festival Concerts are held once a year for students.
 One of the staples of the Suzuki method, a “festival” is a group performance with all the students playing selected pieces from the Suzuki repertoire as an ensemble.
 It’s a wonderful aspect of our shared Suzuki string repertoire that our students have the opportunity to make music together right from the start.